openshift/hypershift/docs/content/how-to/agent/create-agent-cluster.md

 #### Step 2 - Get the MetalLB Operator Configured

 We will create an `IPAddressPool` with a single IP address and L2Advertisement to advertise the LoadBalancer IPs provided by the `IPAddressPool` via L2.
-Since layer 2 mode relies on ARP and NDP, the IP address must be on the same subnet as the network used by the cluster nodes in order for the MetalLB to work. more information about metalLB configuration options is available [here](https://metallb.universe.tf/configuration/).
 > **WARN:** Change `INGRESS_IP` env var to match your environments addressing.

 ~~~sh